Alaska Fisheries Science Center 2019 Year in Review

 To provide the best science available to support sustainable fisheries management, a balanced research portfolio is necessary to detect and predict changes in species’ abundance and trends.
 This work is particularly important with rapidly changing environmental conditions and shifting ecosystems in Alaska.
 To complement survey efforts and the work of fisheries observers, we need to analyze data to further our understanding of fish population dynamics.

-In doing so, we can learn a lot about growth and mortality (both natural and human-caused) of fishes to better estimate the size and health of fish stocks.
+In doing so, we can learn a lot about growth and mortality (both natural and human-caused) of fish to better estimate the size and health of fish stocks.
 For instance, when we look at stomach contents, we gain insights into fish diets, predator-prey relationships and other factors affecting the productivity of fish stocks.

 This year we measured over 408,015 fish, examined 8,355 fish stomachs, and processed 24,792 genetic samples.